rodrisenovilla/Senovilla-Ganzo2026/README.md

-Data is stored in ArrayExpress (E-MTAB-16735).
+Data is stored in ArrayExpress (E-MTAB-16735, in-house generated data) and BioStudies (S-BSST2816, fine-annotation from other publications).